 This is typically where the misconceptions and fears arise regarding what cookies are and whether they're dangerous.
 Remember: A cookie is nothing but a piece of data.
 It's inert—it's only useful if your browser sends it to a server via an HTTP request.
 Rather, people are wary of browser cookies because they're (rightfully) concerned about their online privacy.

 With the advent of the GDPR in the European Union and the 2018 amendments to the California Consumer Privacy Act, companies were forced to comply with new privacy regulations.
-Many decided to go about this by showing popups and notices that ask for your permission to store cookies on your computer, rather than simply doing so without your knowledge.
+Many decided to go about this by showing popups and notices that ask for your permission to store cookies on your computer, rather than doing so without your knowledge.

 Cookies are important.
 But certain kinds of cookies pose a privacy concern for users since they can be used to store personally identifiable information about you based on your activity on a particular website.
 This is typically done with advertising cookies.